icosa-foundation/open-brush-docs/alternate-and-experimental-builds/runtime-scripting/plugin-api-scripting-reference/app.md

 ### App:ShowScriptsFolder

-Show the user scripts folder
+Opens an Explorer/Finder window outside of VR showing the user's Scripts folder on the desktop (Mac/Windows only)

 **Returns:** nil